 Mike Collyard has been lead counsel on cases of all sizes, ranging from some of the biggest multi-billion dollar financial and securities cases in the country to multi-million dollar intellectual property, antitrust, and commercial cases.
+He has successfully represented clients on both sides of the “v,” recovering hundreds of millions for plaintiffs and saving billions for defendants.

 Mr. Collyard has first chaired jury and bench trials in both federal and state courts throughout the country.
 He was able to get a lot of “on his feet” experience early in his career when, in addition to handling complex commercial and intellectual property cases, he took on cases in many areas that he knew would go to trial.
 This allowed him to try—and win—jury and bench trials and arbitrations early on.
 He then used those experiences to hone his skills on large complex commercial cases.